alchrabas/blog/content/jeden-z-dziesieciu.md

 # What next?

+Together with a justification to visit Lublin, Mrs. Sylwia has given me a watch and a few smaller gifts.

 I'll be allowed to play again in four years.
 I can't wait for that, because it was so much fun. :)
 More than a year ago I've started to take notes of the hard questions and I'm going to continue that.
-Next time I'll be prepared much better ;)
+Next time I'll be much better prepared ;)

 ![My notes - hard questions and my results](/images/jeden-z-dziesieciu/my-notes.png)
 <p style="text-align:center">My notes are pretty hard to read</p>

-Another challenge is to digitalize a few thousands of questions I've already written in my notebook.
+Another challenge is to digitalize a few thousand questions I've already written in my notebook.
 I keep the new ones in the Excel spreadsheet, but I didn't even start to move the old ones there.

 In the spreadsheet I also keep my daily results.
 No surprise that my real appearance in the show was one of the worst in terms of the percent of questions I've managed to answer correctly. ;)